 Life can get hard when you're away from home battling medical issues, especially when your treatment takes you all the way from Breman, Georgia up north to the Cleveland Clinic in Ohio.
 That trek is obviously made more difficult, though, when you're only 10.

-10-year-old Georgia Bulldogs superfan Luke Clayton spent several weeks in Ohio while recovering from treatment for Benign Rolandic epilepsy.
-The lifelong Georgia football fan was given the surprise hospital visit of a lifetime when one of his favorite college football players ever, who happened to grow up just 20 miles away from Clayton’s hometown, walked in the door.
+10-year-old Georgia Bulldogs superfan Luke Clayton spent several weeks in Ohio while recovering from treatment for Benign Rolandic epilepsy in 2018.
+The lifelong Georgia football fan was given the surprise hospital visit of a lifetime when one of his favorite college football players ever, who happened to grow up just 20 miles away from Clayton's hometown, walked in the door.

 Cleveland Browns running back Nick Chubb, who left Georgia as the program's second-leading rusher of all time, trailing only Herschel Walker, is now a key offensive weapon alongside quarterback Baker Mayfield.

 During his off day, Chubb paid one his biggest fans a visit to his hospital room, and when the larger-than-life football star walked in the door, Luke's face is nothing short of priceless.

 RELATED: Ex-Bulldog Sony Michel Sets Up Georgia With a Special Surprise

 Luke had always wanted to meet his Georgia football idol, and thanks to Everett Sports Marketing and Luke's family, the 10-year-old's dream finally came true.
 Once Luke finally caught his breath, the 2018 second-round draft pick gave Luke a few gifts, including a shirt and signed football.